lastdev/Addons/GTFO/ReadMe.txt

 * Added support for custom sounds by Blizzard Sound ID #
 * Added Shadowlands spells (world)
 * Added BC spells for Black Temple

+4.66.1
+* Added Shadowlands spells (world)
+* Added SL spells for Sepulcher of the First Ones

+4.66.2
+* Added Shadowlands spells (world)
+* Added SL spells for Sepulcher of the First Ones